 LIFE+ Scalluvia project

 The LIFE+ Scalluvia project aims to improve 90 hectares of alluvial forests in the Polders of Kruibeke (Read the english brochure on Polders of Kruibeke).
-From September 2013 until September 2017, the partners will work together on making these woods a perfect home for many – often rare – plants and animals.
+From September 2013 until September 2018, the partners worked together on making these woods a perfect home for many – often rare – plants and animals.
 That way, Scalluvia wants to become an example of habitat restoration for other European countries.

 Alluvial forests are valuable.
 They are characterized by a very wet, almost swamplike soil.
 Certain plants, such as the black alder and marsh marigold, like this moist environment.
 They grow along the water of the small streams.
 And in the dense forest, many animals find a place to live.